-As you walk along the walls you will also enjoy views over Stradun - the main street crowded with tourists during the summer season.
-At the very end of Stradun you will come across the Bell Tower which is 31 metres high and features two bronze figures, known as the Zelenci.
+Upon climbing the first steps you will find yourself at the spot from which you can enjoy amazing views of crowded Stradun.
+In the distance will spot the Bell Tower which is 31 metres high and features two bronze figures, known as the Zelenci.

 Once you enter Stradun through the Pile Gate, there is an office on the

-side.
 You can save when buying Dubrovnik Card which include free visit to City walls.
-The adult entrance fee costs 120 HRK (visit to Fort Lovrijenac is included in the price), children (5-18) costs 30 HRK and children under 5 years don't pay entrance.
+The adult entrance fee costs 150 HRK (visit to Fort Lovrijenac is included in the price), children (5-18) costs 50 HRK and children under 5 years don't pay entrance.